 I am also working on creating first menu plan which will go out on Jan 4th, Friday (12:00 AM – Pacific Time).
 I have taken all the suggestions, feedbacks and requests from you.
 Thank you for taking the time to write to me.
 I shall create a vegetarian menu plan for the first two weeks in Jan (including North and South Indian food ideas) and slowly introduce non-vegetarian recipes (but I promise to give vegetarian substitutions).
 The dropbox link to the pdf copies will be attached to my emails.
 So please make sure to download the attachment, print and stick it on your fridge.

 Please note that:

-1. Spices and Aroma will send three posts in a week (Sunday, Wednesday and Friday nights (Pacific Time)
+1. Spices and Aroma will send two posts in a week (Tuesday and Friday nights (Pacific Time)

 Thanks for joining me to welcome 2015 with the following ideas:

 1. Get more organized in the kitchen so I spend more time with my family.